11 Tips for Photographing Your Child in Youth Sports

 Just because the play is over doesn’t mean your chance to snap a photo has ended.
 After all, you don’t want to miss the look of triumph on your athlete’s face after scoring a point or the fierce determination after missing a goal.

-Capture Moments Before and After the Game, Too
+9. Capture Sports Moments & Memories Before and After the Game, Too

 Not all photo-worthy moments are limited to gameplay.
 You can capture great emotions and candid moments between the coach and players during the pre-game warm-up.
 The post-game handshakes and high fives are also worth photographing to capture the sportsmanship that youth sports are all about.
 Plus, you’ll want to have your camera ready if your child is the sportsmanship medal winner!